Visceral fat

 Common questions

-Yes, in clinical trials they reduce visceral fat preferentially.
-The SURMOUNT-1 trial of tirzepatide showed disproportionate visceral fat reduction at the highest dose.
+- Yes, in clinical trials they reduce visceral fat preferentially.
+The SURPASS-3 MRI substudy of tirzepatide showed significant reduction in visceral adipose tissue volume versus comparator.
 The same is broadly true of semaglutide.
 This is one of the cardiovascular benefits beyond weight loss alone.

-Visceral fat tends to be the first to shrink during a calorie deficit.
-Studies show measurable reductions within 4 to 8 weeks of consistent dietary change and exercise.
+- Visceral fat tends to be the first to shrink during a calorie deficit.
+Trials show meaningful visceral fat reductions with sustained calorie restriction and exercise over weeks to months.
 Weight loss of 5 to 10 percent of starting body weight produces meaningful visceral reduction.

 Sources